SOFTS-Raw sugar climbs to 11-year peak as supplies tighten

-LONDON, April 11 (Reuters) - Raw sugar futures on ICE rose to the highest level in 11 years on Tuesday with supplies tightened by lower-than-expected output in several countries including India, Thailand and China.
+LONDON, April 11 (Reuters) - Raw sugar futures on ICE rose to their highest in 11 years on Tuesday, with supplies tightened by lower than expected output in several countries including India, Thailand and China.

 SUGAR